 How to Grow a Snow Gum Eucalyptus Tree

 Growing Snow Gum eucalyptus is relatively easy.
 The trees grow well from seeds that come in the form of gum nuts.

 They will tolerate a huge range of soils, performing well in clay, loam, and sand.
 They do prefer slightly acidic to neutral soil.
 Like many eucalyptus trees, they are very drought tolerant and can recover well from fire damage.

-Snow Gum eucalyptus do best in full sun, in a spot that is somewhat sheltered from the wind.
-Because of the oil in them, the leaves have a very pleasant fragrance.
+Snow Gum eucalyptus do best in full sun, and in a spot that is somewhat sheltered from the wind.
+Due to the oil in them, the leaves have a very pleasant fragrance.
 They are, however, toxic, and should never be eaten.